daviddalpiaz/bsl/linear-regression.md

 ## [1] 3
 ```

-The model with polynomial degree 3 has the lowest validation error, so we move forward with this model.
+The model with polynomial degree 3 has the lowest validation error^[This shouldn't be too surprising given the way the data was generated!], so we move forward with this model.
 We re-fit to the full train dataset, then evaluate on the test set one last time.

 ```r